chevEldrid/Northeastern-Fresh/README.md

-# Northeastern-Fresh
+# Northeastern Freshman Projects

-Freshman year projects
+Schoolwork from Fundamentals of Computer Science 1,2, and Logic and Computation

-A compilation of the biggest projects completed during Freshman year at Northeastern University
+Languages used: Racket, Java, ACL2s